All-Ireland Senior Club Football Championship

 The All-Ireland Senior Club Football Championship is an annual Gaelic football tournament which began in season 1970–71.
 It is the top-tier competition for the senior football clubs of Ireland and London.

-The current champions are Kilmacud Crokes of Dublin who defeated Glen of Derry on 22 January 2023 to win their third title.
+The current champions are Cuala of Dublin who defeated Errigal Ciarán of Tyrone on 19 January 2025 to win their first All-Ireland Senior Club Football Championship.

 The current trophy is the Andy Merrigan Cup, named after a footballer who played for Castletown Liam Mellows and Wexford who died as a result of a farm accident at the height of his playing career.
 It was first presented in 1974.

 Competition format

 County Championships

 Ireland's 32 counties play their county championships between their senior Gaelic football clubs.
 Each county decides the format for determining their county champions.
 The format can be knockout, double-elimination, league, etc. or a combination.
 For instance, Kerry organise two separate championships - one for clubs only and one for clubs and divisional sides.